 Sometimes the smallest things can increase your sense of safety – something which is so important when you’re battling PTSD.
-Hypervigilance can end up taking over a PTSD sufferers life – almost to the point of OCD/paranoia, but some of these tips might go some way to helping you.
+Hypervigilance can end up taking over a PTSD sufferers life, but some of these tips might go some way to helping you.

 Clear Shower Curtain

-For many PTSD sufferers, the ‘unknown’ can trigger flashbacks or anxiety attacks.
+For many PTSD sufferers, the ‘unknown’ can trigger flashbacks or anxiety attacks – furthermore a shower curtain can feel like a barrier to seeing what is around you.
 This fear can come from so many sources, but the loud noise from a shower, coupled with being in the small enclosed space of a shower cubicle, can be a real issue for some people.
 A clear shower curtain can make all the difference.

 Consider installing a motion sensor light near your front door.
 If the light isn’t on, no one is within “the perimeter”.
 It’s important to note that small animals and strong winds can trip these lights so try to keep the this in mind if the light does go on.

-One common symptom of Post Traumatic Stress Disorder is the repeated checking of locks on doors and windows and a feeling of being “insecure”.
+One common symptom of Post Traumatic Stress Disorder is the repeated checking of locks on doors and windows due to a feeling of being “insecure”.
 To ensure total piece of mind, check if your window locks are functioning correctly.
-If they’re looking a little old or are difficult to operate, a quick trip to your local DIY shop can give you an little more piece of mind.
+If they’re looking a little old or are difficult to operate, a quick trip to your local DIY shop to replace these can give you an little more piece of mind.

 If your hyper-vigilance makes it difficult for you to sleep, installing a burglar alarm can give you some peace of mind.
 Many high-tech systems these days will allow you to set the alarm from the comfort of your own bed (or for a 3am check that you definitely put it on before you went to bed).
 For a cheaper option, some fake alarm decals or alarm box on your house can be a good preventative measure and give you a little additional comfort.